In This Article

 - The type of the file

 - The positions of the current and next read and write pointers

 - The location of the file header on the device

 The need for a file system is immense.
-Without it, there would have been a huge chunk of data stored in the storage device back to back.
+Without it, there would have been a huge chunk of data stored in the storage device back-to-back.

 It would have been impossible for the operating system to distinguish them and access the right file in a short time.

-The file systems, which are based on the principles of the traditional paper-based file management systems, store documents in files and the files into directories.
+The file systems, which are based on the principles of traditional paper-based file management systems, store documents in files and the files into directories.

-This makes it easy and quick to find them as and when required thereby making your electronic device useful.
+This makes it easy and quick to find them as and when required, thereby making your electronic device useful.

 The responsibilities of a file system include: